 The preliminary design plans support future economic growth of the area, while implementing casualty reduction and safety measures.
 A series of roundabout and bus lane improvements are proposed to enhance network capacity as well as extend the existing bus lane routes to support public transport including Park and Ride.

 The work will be undertaken in a phased approach over a period of approximately 3 years.
-Please note that any dates provided are only indicative at this early stage in the design process and may be subject to change as the project develops.
+Please note that any dates provided are only indicative and may be subject to change as the project develops.